bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 underlying `KillSwitch` correctness.

-`KillSwitch` are valid for termination only on the instance call after they are created, and until an instance is reset.
+`KillSwitch` are valid for termination only on the instance call after they are created, or until an instance is reset.
 When a call into a guest returns, the shared state by which `KillSwitch` signal is replaced, and an attempt to `terminate` will fail with an `Err`.